coverclock/coverclock/README.md

 industrial, academic, defense, and intelligence domains.
 John founded the Digital Aggregates Corporation® for his open source work and his consulting practice, and Cranequin LLC for his closed source and otherwise proprietary work.
 He writes a blog on the business and technology of software developent under his pseudonym to entertain his friends.
+John has written, probably, hundreds of thousands of lines in C and C++ for shipped products, but has also written production code in Java, Python, JavaScript, and various assembly languages, and has even noodled around in Go and Rust.

 Contact: <mailto:jsloan@diag.com>